Berg1989/WordCounterApp/readme.md

 # Word Counter App

-This console application reads all text files in a specified directory, counts the occurrences of each word, and writes the word counts sorted by their starting letter to files named `{letter}_count.txt` in a sub directory of the given directory called `Results`.
-It also counts the number of excluded words and writes it to a file named `excluded_count.txt` in the before-mentioned directory.
+This console application reads all text files in a specified directory, counts the occurrences of each word, and writes the word counts sorted by their starting letter to files named `{letter}_count.txt` in the given directory.
+It also counts the number of excluded words and writes it to a file named `excluded_count.txt` in the same directory.

 ## Classes